What are Azure Durable Functions

 Orchestrator Client

-The Orchestrator client starts and stops the orchestrator functions and is responsible for monitoring them.
-When you are creating an HTTP-triggered function initially, You can call that HTTP-triggered function the Orchestrator Client.
+The Orchestrator client starts and stops the orchestrator functions and monitors them.
+When you create an HTTP-triggered function initially, you can call that HTTP-triggered function the Orchestrator Client.
 This is responsible for getting the request, and then it starts the orchestrator function.
 So, this is the first step in the whole process.

 using Microsoft.Azure.WebJobs.Extensions.DurableTask;